What’s the best option? It depends…

 In 2021, we need to factor in not only cost efficiency but carbon efficiency.
 If we want to do our part for the planet, and contribute to averting catastrophic climate change, the best option is going to be passive solar; after that, a geothermal or air-source heat pump.
 Burning wood is, in the longer term, carbon neutral at least in theory, but it very much depends on the wood harvesting practices, Chopping down old growth forest to produce wood pellets for fuel has a far greater carbon footprint, for example, than selectively harvesting dead trees from a hardwood forest.

-For oil and natural gas heating systems, see the US-based ENERGY STAR or Canadian-based Office of Energy Efficiency websites.
+For oil and natural gas heating systems, see the US-based ENERGY STAR or Canadian-based Energy Efficiency websites.
 On the ENERGY STAR site you can find spreadsheets listing all ENERGY STAR qualified manufacturers of oil or natural gas systems, which can help you narrow down your search to manufacturers and models that meet your efficiency criteria.
 From there you can contact the prospective manufacturers, by phone, email, or by checking out their website, so that you can find contact information for the local authorized vendors of their products.
 Then call the authorized vendors and ask for a quote.

 This process is described in considerable detail in my Energy saving air conditioners page, in the section Hire the right HVAC contractor – when buying a new unit.